tollefj/whisper-AV-subtitles/README.md

-# Simple Subtitles with Whisper
+# Inline video subtitles with Whisper
-**Generate inline subtitles in videos with Whisper**

 ### Setup and installation
 - run `make`
-- To support diarization, you need to save your huggingface token in `secrets.yml` in the root dir:
+- To support speaker diarization, you need to save your huggingface token in `secrets.yml` in the root dir:
     1. Create a huggingface account
     2. Accept the terms at https://huggingface.co/pyannote/speaker-diarization-3.1
     3. Create a token from https://huggingface.co/settings/tokens